bootstrap-vue/bootstrap-vue/src/components/layout/README.md

 </b-container>
 ```

-Setting the `fluid` prop to true (or an empty string) is equivalent to the Bootstrap `.container-fluid`
+Setting the `fluid` prop to true (or an empty string) is equivalent to the Bootstrap
-class.
+`.container-fluid` class.

 ### Responsive fluid containers

 <span class="badge badge-warning small">Requires Bootstrap v4.4+ CSS</span>

 Responsive containers are new in Bootstrap v4.4.
-They allow you to specify a contaier that is 100%
+They allow you to specify a container that is 100%
 wide (fluid) until particular breakpoint is reached at which point a `max-width` is applied.
-For example,
+For
-setting prop `fluid` to `'md'` will render a container that is 100% wide to start until the `'md'`
+example, setting prop `fluid` to `'md'` will render a container that is 100% wide to start until the
-breakpoint is reached, at which point it will remain at that breakpoint's container `max-width`.
+`'md'` breakpoint is reached, at which point it will remain at that breakpoint's container
+`max-width`.

 ```html
 <b-container fluid="sm">